 The organization is headed by an independent board of trustees, consisting of 13 voting members.
-Seven are residents of the District of Columbia, including two parent representatives.
+Nine are residents of the District of Columbia, including two parent representatives.

-Friendship CEO Patricia A. Brantley
+Friendship CEO Patricia A. Brantley with Tech Prep scholars.

 Friendship PCS Code of Conduct